aw-watson/Deduper-aw-watson/Part1/Deduplication Strategy.md

   + Continue to the next line.
 + If this is not the first alignment line:
   + If all of the following are true:
-    + This line and the stored line have the same UMI,
+    + This line and the stored line have the same UMI
-    + This line and the stored line have the same value in the `POS` field,
+    + This line and the stored line have the same value in the `POS` field
-    + This line and the stored line have the same value in the `RNAME` field,
+    + This line and the stored line have the same value in the `RNAME` field
-    + The 0x10 bits in this line's `FLAG` and the stored line's `FLAG` are either both set or both unset,
+    + The 0x10 bits in this line's `FLAG` and the stored line's `FLAG` are either both set or both unset
   + Do not store this line.
 Continue to the next line.
   + If any of those conditions were not met:
     + Replace the value in the stored line's `POS` field with the value we appended to the `QNAME`.
     + Remove that value (and the colon we added) from the `QNAME` field of the stored line.